TropinAlexey/delegates/README.md

-How can wwe use delegates
+How can we use delegates